Synthetixio/SIPs/content/sccp/sccp-172.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The main reason for this change is to imrove the UX during the initial rollout of futures markets.
+The main reason for this change is to improve the UX during the initial rollout of futures markets.
 Due to how checks are currently performed when modifying positions, margin for an open position has to be at least `minInitialMargin`, however closing position uses the same flow, so closing a losing position if a user deposited exactly 100 sUSD is impossible, even though the position is not yet liquidatable.

 If this parameter is updated to 40, users who deposit e.g. 100 sUSD, or even 50 sUSD would not encounter that problem, and a trading UI can guide them to deposit at least 50 or 100 (to allow for more price movement on high leverage) amount to prevent that issue.